Working with Objects

 The Type and Representation dialog contains object properties which define the object's appearance in the 2D and 3D views.
-To open the dialog, right-click on an object and choose the Type and Representation command from the context menu.
+To open the dialog, long-press on an object and choose the Type and Representation command from the popup menu.

 The tools in the Type and Representation dialog, except for the Level of Detail, change only the current copy of the object.
 Other copies that may be present in your project remain unchanged.

-The program uses the same 3D model for all object copies in the project.
-If you modify one of the copies, the program will have to create one more model especially for the changed object.
+The app uses the same 3D model for all object copies in the project.
+If you modify one of the copies, the app will have to create one more model especially for the changed object.
 Thus, using the Type and Representation dialog you can potentially increase the total number of object models in the project.
-This may decrease the program performance.
+This may decrease the app's performance.

 The dialog works with only these object types: Furniture, Window, Door and Stairs.